pweingardt/KSPMissionController/goals.md

         }
     }

+## Mission file instructions

+There are currently three instructions for double fields:

+* RANDOM(MINMAL, MAXIMAL) generates a random double value
+* ADD(fieldName, VALUE) calculates ADD(fieldName, VALUE)
+* TIME(aay bbd cch eem ffs) converts the time into seconds.
+All fields are optional.

+Keep in mind that those are *instructions*.
+You can't combine them like `RANDOM(ADD(fieldValue, 5) ...`.
+This requires a parser and it is not worth it.

 ## Random fields

 Say you want to create a randomized mission, e.g. an orbiting mission around Kerbin.
 You can use the instructions `RANDOM` and `ADD`